ABOUT THE IMM

 Contact Matt for information on the Monumental Marathon Elite Athlete Program

-A New Jersey native, she graduated from the University of Scranton with a BA in Communications.
+A New Jersey native, she graduated from the University of Scranton with a BA in Communications, and has been running since 9th grade.

 Lesley Stoeffler has been training runners to "get out and run their lives" since 1997 and running even longer herself.
 She has been the Half Marathon Training Coach for the Indianapolis YMCA since 1997 and a Pacing Coach for Indy Runners since 2005.
 She runs several races each year, including half marathons and marathons in the spring and fall.
 Lesley is the Director of the Indy Runners Spring Training Program and serves on the Indy Runners Board of Directors.
 A local property management firm owner, she serves on the steering committee of the YMCA Bike Hub, the Keenan-Stahl Boys and Girls Club and serves as the Chairperson of the Health and Wellness Committee of the Indianapolis Rotary Club.
 Every Wednesday evening she leads the charge with the Downtown Y Run – which typically has 30-40 runners and walkers doing a 5 mile downtown loop.